Birmingham Pride Accessibility Policy: 2021

 Dogs are welcome during the parade and throughout the festival.
 Water bowls and shaded areas will be available in the disabled viewing area and at the Community green area.

-Recorded performance and Videos
+Live Streaming and Videos

-We will be recording performances, where we are permitted for viewing online.
 We understand that not everyone will be ready to get out and about by September so hope they can feel included via online technology which has become so vital since 2020.